-Evaluation of individual symptoms and clinically-inferred subsets of symptoms
+Evaluation of individual symptoms and clinically-inferred symptom combinations

 The sensitivity, specificity, and TPC for each individual symptom reported within three and seven days of symptom onset are displayed in Table 2.
-Using data from the discovery (UK) cohort for all ages, the individual symptoms with the highest sensitivity in both three- and seven-day analyses were headache (66.8% and 75.6% for threeand seven-day analyses, respectively) and fatigue (64.9% and 77.8% for three- and seven-day analyses, respectively).
-Similar results were obtained with data from the replication cohort (US) and when data were stratified by age.
-The sensitivity of anosmia in the discovery (UK) cohort was only 21.8% within the first three days of symptom onset and 48.7% in the seven-day analyses.
+Using data from the UK-discovery cohort for all ages, the individual symptoms with the highest sensitivity in both three- and seven-day analyses were headache (66·8% and 75·6% for three- and seven-day analyses, respectively) and fatigue (64·9% and 77·8% for three- and seven-day analyses, respectively).
+Similar results were obtained with data from the US-replication cohort and when data were stratified by age.
+The sensitivity of anosmia in the UK-discovery cohort was only 21·8% within the first three days of symptom onset and 48·7% in the seven-day analyses.
 Anosmia, however, had the lowest TPC; when compared to headache, the TPC decreased from 76 to 20 and 70 to 10, for three- and seven-day analyses, respectively.
-These results are confirmed by Figure 1, which displays the frequency of the symptoms for the discovery (UK) cohort for both COVID-19 positive and negative cases.
+These results are confirmed by Figure 1, which displays the frequency of the symptoms for the UK-discovery cohort for both COVID-19 positive and negative cases.

-The sensitivity, specificity, and TPC for the four clinically-inferred subsets of symptoms reported within three and seven days of symptom onset are displayed in supplementary Table e3.
-For the discovery (UK) data cohort, only 45% of individuals positive for COVID-19 reported cough or dyspnoea within the first three days of symptom onset.
-The addition of fever (i.e. WHO-defined pneumonia symptom subset)

-increased sensitivity to 59%, while the further addition of anosmia/ageusia (i.e. PHE COVID-19 specific symptom subset) increased sensitivity to 67%.
-The extended symptoms set (i.e. cough, dyspnoea, fever, anosmia/ageusia, headache, and fatigue) increased the proportion of COVID-19 cases identified to 91% but required twice the number TPC compared to the respiratory symptom combination (43 versus 86).
+The sensitivity, specificity, and TPC for the four clinically-inferred symptom combinations from the UK-discovery cohort reported within three and seven days of symptom onset are displayed in supplementary Table e3.
+In this cohort, 45% of individuals positive for COVID-19 reported cough or dyspnoea within the first three days of symptom onset.
+The addition of fever (i.e., WHO-defined pneumonia symptom combination) increased sensitivity to 59%, while the further addition of anosmia/ageusia (i.e., PHE COVID-19 specific symptom combination) increased sensitivity to 67%.
+The extended symptom combination (i.e., cough, dyspnoea, fever, anosmia/ageusia, headache, and fatigue) increased the proportion of COVID-19 cases identified to 91% but required twice the number of TPC compared to the respiratory symptom combination (43 versus 86).
 Similarly, within seven days of symptom onset, COVID-19 specific and extended symptoms were reported in 81% and 96% of RT-PCR positive cases, at the cost of 43 and 82 TPC, respectively.
 Similar results were obtained when data were stratified by age.
-The sensitivity estimates from the replication data cohort (US) were higher for all four combinations; extended symptoms subset estimates reached 96% and 98% for the three- and seven-day analyses, respectively.
-On the contrary, the specificity decreased to 21% and 17%, although TPC values are lower for the replication data (US) cohort.
+The sensitivity estimates from the US-replication cohort were higher for all four combinations; extended symptom combination estimates reached 96% and 98% for the three- and seven-day analyses, respectively.
+On the contrary, the specificity decreased to 21% and 17%, although TPC values are lower for the US-replication cohort.